reasonwithoutrestraint/site/Original/Ethics/My Position/Political Philosophy.md

 ### Justified uses of coercion

-Equality -> Liberty (when access to comparably opportunity doesn't conflict) + Democracy (when access to comparably opportunity conflicts) -> government that (1) protects/develops capacities necessary to participant in a democratic political system, (2) does not infringe upon those basic liberties (i.e. abortion) which do involve relevant conflicts with the opportunity of others, and (3) leaves the rest up to decentralized democratic support.
+Equality -> Liberty (when access to comparably opportunity doesn't conflict) + Democracy (when access to comparably opportunity conflicts) -> government that (1) protects/develops capacities necessary to participant in a democratic political system, (2) both protects and does not infringe upon certain specific basic liberties which do involve relevant conflicts with the opportunity of others (e.g. access to abortion), and (3) leaves the rest up to decentralized democratic support.
+Can be summed up as minarchism + decentralized democracy

+Idealization
+- What kind of world do fully informed, fully rational individuals prefer to live in?
+- How to move from equality to minarchism + decentralized democracy.
+Equality is valued in itself on principle.
+Minarchism, democracy and decentralization are valued based on various empirical facts (e.g. a benevolent dictator would be okay if it were possible).
+What is a test for what we value in principle?
+How to articulate what equality truly consists in?
+E.g. can it be articulated via some ideal procedure such as e.g. Rawl's veil of ignorance.

+Key points:
+- "Major" hindrances to freedom (i.e. acts of assault, imprisonment, death, etc.) are justified only to prevent other "major" hindrances to freedom (idea from Kant).
+Fully informed, fully rational parties with equal opportunity are not allowed to aggress one another, even for some overall increase in utility.
+This is consistent with basic self-defense allowed under anarcho-capitalism.
+- Victim-defensed based permissions.
+If X is justified in coercing/aggressing Y in self-defense when Y is the criminal, X is also justified in aggressing/coercing Z in self-defense when Z is innocent.
+- Third-party protection.
+If X is justified in coercing/aggressing Y in self-defense, then X is also justified in coercing/aggressing Y to protect third-party Z. Defense-based protections + third-party protections justifies mandated taxation protecting everyone's negative freedom allowed under minarchism.
+- Positive freedom is what matters, not negative freedom.
+This justifies the kind of minarchism + limited, decentralized democracy that I support.
+-> This acually is not sufficient.
+Imagine a government decides to kill members of a minority group to save the lives of 5 members of a majority group (e.g. kidney donation).
+It may also have democratic appeal (since the beneficaries are in the majority).
+This can satisfy the above conditions, but it does not seem just.
+Some ways to account for this intuition while accomodating state coercion generally:
+	- The state is justified in *threatening* to use assault or forcibly confiscating innocent's resources to save the lives of others, but they are not justified in *actually* assaulting innocents.
+	- The individuals in the dire situations in the majority group may be permitted to kill the members of the minority (for the same reasons an individual can take the last piece of food to save his life even if it kills others), but that doesn't mean the state is.
+	- All members need some reason to respect the policy.

 Central principle:
-- What kind of world do fully informed, fully rational individuals prefer to live in?
+- Major physical coercion is not justified with fully infomed, fully rational individuals with no conflicts in opportunity.
+I.e. if A and B have equal material opportunity, A cannot physically coerce B because it pleases him or satisfies an interest for him or provides utility.
+- It might be justified with "minor" physical coercion, but not physical coercion by the state (where imprisonment and death are risks).
+- Physical coercion is only justified to reduce other instances of physical coercion (or in cases of lack of information or rationality).
+The question, then, is what additional features must be present for physical coercion to be just.
+The principle seems to be as follows: physical coercion against X is justified only if it is necessary to reduce comparable or more physical coercion against Y.
+- Instead of saying, "coercion is justified when necessary to alleviate other coercion", we might accept a threshold level of opportunity, above which it is not justified to coerce others.
+- Aggregation of burdens doesn't matter; it's an individual patient-centered deontological moral system.
 - Individual permissions
 	- Individuals are permitted to freely form contracts without outside interference.
 	- Or, rather, the contracts that they would form if they were fully informed, fully rational, etc.